|HCC Site ID:||1725||Parish:||Hilsea ward, Portsmouth|

 Location and site

-Gatcombe Gardens are situated on the west side of Copnor Road (A288) in Hilsea, Portsmouth, about two miles north of the city centre, and just south of the creek which used to separate Portsea Island from the mainland.
-In a densely residential area, the gardens provide a peaceful setting for the eighteenth century Grade II listed Gatcombe House to the north-east, which is now the prestigious headquarters of a local building firm and separated from the park by railings.
+Gatcombe Gardens are situated on the west side of Copnor Road (A288) in Hilsea, Portsmouth, about two miles north of the city centre.
+The gardens, in a densely populated residential area, provide a peaceful setting for the 18th century Grade II listed Gatcombe House, PO2 0TU, to the north-east, separated from the gardens by iron railings and a gate.

 A late 18th century house with parkland which for most of its life was used for military purposes.
 Sensitive restoration by a local company has saved the house from dereliction.
 Whilst the majority of the garden and parkland have been built on, a small area, redesigned to complement the setting of the house, has been preserved as a quiet open space for public use.